tobypullan/tobypullan.github.io/docs/_posts/2024-09-06-Into-To-Blog.markdown

 My first set of posts will be on the [first video][mgrad-video] of the series.
 I will split the video into three different blog posts:

-1. **On Backpropagation**: In this post, we'll begin with some notes giving an overview of mircograd and then explore the fundamental concept of backpropagation, the backbone of neural network training.
+1. **On Backpropagation (Basics of Differentiation)**: In this post, we'll begin with some notes giving an overview of mircograd and then explore the fundamental concept of backpropagation, the backbone of neural network training.

-2. **Hands-on Backpropagation**: Here, we'll implement a backpropagation algorithm for a simple neural network, giving you practical experience with this crucial technique.
+2. **On Backpropagation (Applying to Neural Networks)**: Here, we'll implement a backpropagation algorithm for a simple neural network.

-3. **From Micrograd to PyTorch**: In our final installment, we'll demonstrate how to transition from implementing a neural network using Micrograd to leveraging the power of PyTorch, a popular deep learning framework.

-Join me on this exciting journey as we unravel the intricacies of neural networks, from foundational concepts to practical implementations!
+3. **From Micrograd to PyTorch**: Micrograd was designed to have similar syntax to Pytorch.
+In my final post in this series I will go through how to convert some Micrograd code into Pytorch, and highlight any differences.

 [mgrad-video]: https://www.youtube.com/watch?v=VMj-3S1tku0
 [mgrad-gh]: https://github.com/karpathy/micrograd